National Programs

 The Karim Kharbouch Coding Fellowship

-Eligibility: Currently enrolled in high school as a sophomore, junior, or senior, be a resident of the New York City Metropolitan Area, Newark, Atlanta, Baltimore-Washington Metropolitan Area, or Los Angeles.
+Eligibility: Currently enrolled in high school as a sophomore, junior, or senior, lives in the New York City Metropolitan Area, Newark, Atlanta, Baltimore-Washington Metropolitan Area, or Los Angeles.

 The Knowledge House is seeking high school youth interested in learning code and design skills!
 The Karim Kharbouch Coding Fellowship (KKCF) is cofounded by Hip Hop Artist French Montana and supports youth interested in STEM.